 The best smartphone cameras are pretty amazing these days.
 Early on, they couldn’t hold a candle to dedicated cameras.
 But manufacturers are now making those tiny sensor pull off the impossible.
 I would bet that most people wouldn’t be able to tell a big difference between the image quality from today’s top smartphones and point-n-shooters with larger lenses.
-If you value camera performance in a smartphone, here are the best options on the market.
+If you value camera performance in a smartphone, and want to find the best camera phones for every day and semi-professional photography, here are the best options on the market.

 Best Smartphone Cameras

 |Samsung Galaxy S7||Apple iPhone 6S / 6S Plus||LG G5||HTC 10||Nexus 6P|

 |Primary Camera Other Features||1.4µm pixels, f/1.7, OIS, |

 | 1.22µm, f/2.2, OIS (iPhone 6S Plus only), |

 PDAF, dual-LED flash